AbhishekCheviri/FetchServerUtil-Android/README.md

     fetchServer.setPostDataParams("key","value");

-Also you can load realtime data from server.
+Also you can load real-time data from the server.

     fetchServer.setLoadRealtime(true);